Supported Charities

 California Peace Officers Memorial

-A nonprofit charitable foundation whose mission is to recognize and honor California’s peace officers who gave their lives In The Line of Duty serving the citizens of this great state, and provide support to the family members left behind.
+A nonprofit charitable foundation whose mission is to recognize and honor California's peace officers who gave their lives in the Line of Duty serving the citizens of this great state, and provide support to the family members left behind.

 Piedmont Police Department Explorers Program